![CDATA[ [if IE 9] ]]>

 Moreover, mediation generally produces or promotes:

-- MUTUALLY SATISFACTORY RESULTS.
-Parties are generally more satisfied with solutions that have been mutually agreed upon, as opposed to solutions that are imposed by a third party decision-maker.
+Mutually Satisfactory Results.
+Parties are generally more satisfied with solutions that they have had a hand in creating, as opposed to solutions that are imposed by a third-party decisionmaker.

 Comprehensive and Customized Agreements.
 Mediated agreements often help resolve procedural and interpersonal issues that are not necessarily susceptible to legal determination.
 The parties can tailor their settlement to their particular situation and attend to the fine details of implementation.

 A Foundation for Future Problem-Solving.
 After a mediation resolution, if a subsequent dispute occurs, parties are more likely to utilize a cooperative forum of problem-solving to resolve their differences than to pursue an adversarial approach.